chef-cft/chef-examples/examples/ChefPolicyfileWorkflow.md

     kitchen destroy
     ```

-The concludes the _manual_ way of doing things, in the next how-to, lets' tie
+The concludes the _manual_ way of doing things, in the next how-to, let's tie
 it all together with automation!

 * [Guide to PolicyFile Automation](./ChefPolicyFileAutomation.md)